jenniferjacobs/fireandlion/terms.md

 ## Contract clauses

-If we agree to change any of the terms in this agreement, any changes must be made in writing and signed by both of us.
+If we agree to change any of the terms in this agreement, any changes must be made in writing by both of us.

 If the client comprises more than one person, each person agrees to these terms jointly and severally.